mkalkbrenner/dof_configtool_client/README.md

 ## Motivation

 The DOF Configtool is a great tool that covers most of the use-cases for the majority of it's users.
 But DOF itself is more powerful.
-If you want to achieve special things, you can to that using the DOF Configtool by adjusting the indiviual table settings.
+If you want to achieve special things, you can to that using the DOF Configtool by adjusting the individual table settings.
 But doing so has to downsides:
 * you might have to repeat such an adjustment for a lot or all games
 * as soon as you have done that, you're decoupled from the upstream (the centralized table database) and you need to track changes manually